brignano/ccsu-senior-project-spring-2021/docs/Scope.md

 #### Food for thought,
 - Add ability to attach an additional document (i.e. image) to the claim (and store in database)
-- Add another GET parameter to **/getClaims** API endpoint that enables claims to be returned by category (i.e. http://localhost:8080/getClaims?category=Collision)
+- Add another GET parameter to **/getClaims** API endpoint that enables claims to be returned by category (```http://localhost:8080/getClaims?category=Collision```)
+- Add ability to autocomplete the address as the user is typing (see [Google Maps API Places Autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete))
 - Implement HIG UX KIT (see [References.md#frontend](References.md#frontend))
 - To be continued…